retro16/acsi2stm/doc/hardware.md

 Solder PB0, PB1, PB3, PB4 and/or PB5 to GND to make SD cards permanently
 read-write.
 See the table mentioning these pins above for more details.

-Alternatively, you can rebuild a firmware with ACSI_SD_WRITE_LOCK set to 0 to ignore write lock switch completely.

 Changes required for 1.xx units